-General Precautions
+Server Precautions

-- Review the electrical and general safety precautions in Appendix B. - Use a regulating uninterruptible power supply (UPS) to protect the server from power surges and voltage spikes and to keep your system operating in case of a power failure. - Allow any drives and power supply modules to cool before touching them. - When not servicing, always keep all covers/panels on the system closed to maintain proper cooling.
+- Review the electrical and general safety precautions in Appendix B. - Determine the placement of each component in the rack before you install the rails. - Install the heaviest server components at the bottom of the rack first and then work your way up. - Use a regulating uninterruptible power supply (UPS) to protect the server from power surges and voltage spikes and to keep your system operating in case of a power failure. - Allow any drives and power supply modules to cool before touching them. - When not servicing, always keep the front door of the rack and all covers/panels on the servers closed to maintain proper cooling.